Interview conducted at Jean-Bosco Mwenda's home in Lubumbashi,

 I studied in Jadotville.
 When I left Jadotville, I came here to Elizabethville,

-Aspro, the headache medication.
-I did those commercieals for six months;
+Aspro, "Aspro dawa ya kweli" in Swahili, a medication for the head.
+I did those commercials for six months;

 then I came back here.
 In '69 I was invited to the United States, to Newport.

-From Newport, I traveled by road to Washingiton.
+From Newport, I traveled by road to Washington.
 In Washington, I visited

-the White House, in the time of President Nixon.
+the White House, it was the time of President Nixon.
 Miss Nixon had us come

 into the house.
-And then, I went to the tomb of Kennedy, and afterwards
+And then, after that, I went to the tomb of Kennedy, to see the president's tomb, and afterwards

-I visited the airplane which had crossed the Atlantic ocean, the DC3.
+I visited the airplane which had crossed the Atlantic Ocean, the DC3, it was in the museum.

 At that time, did you continue to work at the bank?

 work.
-When I left the United States, I began to have my businesses as
+But when I left the United States, I began to have my businesses as

-Berlin, in Munich, on a musical tour.
-When I was in Germany, I was invited
+Berlin, I was in Munich, a musical tour.
+When I left Germany, I was invited

 to Austria.
 I spent two weeks in Vienna.
 And then I went back to Brussels

-and I played at the University.
+and played at the University.
 Then I came back here.
 At that time, I

 worked at the Giacomine [mining company], as an entrepreneur.

-Are all the songs you sing your own?
+Are all the songs you sing your own, or have you also sung other people's songs?

 Me, I have never sung other people's songs.
+I make the compositions, I sing them myself.
 There are many musicians who

 play my songs, and me, I play my own songs.